I consider myself a late bloomer, when it comes to writing.

 Three Mile Island currently uses only one of the nuclear generating stations.
 The other generation station has not been used since the accident.

 I went back to Germany as a member of the [Seventh Army Training Command].
 I had three assignments at all three training areas while there; Headquarters & Headquarters Company, Executive Officer, Grafenwoehr Training Area (tank and artillery ranges), the Accountable Officer for the Supply Support Activity Center at the Combined Arms Training Center in Vilseck, and the Director of Industrial Operations at the Combat Maneuver Center in Hohenfels.
-The last two assignments also included German Nationals employees of which I read the oath and they signed documents that they would support the US forces that were stationed in Germany.
+The last two assignments also included German Nationals employees of which I read the oath to, and they signed documents that they would support the US forces that were stationed in Germany.

 I returned stateside and went to [Ft.
 Lee VA] the Home of the Combined Arms Support Center; the Quartermaster , Ordnance, and the Transportation schools. then to [Ft.
 Bragg NC] the Home of the 82nd Airborne Division and the XVIII Airborne Corp.
 Training missions took me to many places.
 But, I will always remember the Temporary Duty Assignment to Key West Florida in the dead of winter, and the time I saw a mass exit out of a plane during an airborne operation.